Evaporative Emission System

 Common problems with evaporative systems include sticking or bad purge and vent solenoids, leaks in vent and vacuum hoses, and loose or bad seals on gas caps.
 The code we don't want to see is a P0442.
 This indicates the system has detected a very small leak, possibly as small as a pin prick.
 Small leaks can often be very tedious to locate and require quite a bit of time to trace down.
 An intermittent sticking solenoid can also be very frustrating to diagnose.

-There are times when an evaporative system problem can cause mileage, performance or fueling problems, but most of the time it doesn't cause any noticeable problems.
+There are times when an evaporative system problem can cause mileage, performance or fueling problems, but most of the time it doesn't cause any noticeable problems when you are driving.

 The big downside of not fixing an evaporative system, besides the environmental issue, is if the check engine light is already on, you will not be warned of new problems cropping up.